-Open enrollment is still in place for 2020 plans.
-To get covered for 2020, enroll in coverage offered on the marketplace between November 1st and December 15th 2019.
+To get covered for 2021, enroll in coverage offered on the marketplace between November 1st and December 15th 2020.

 The only other way to get covered is to qualify for another coverage type like employer-based coverage, Medicare, or Medicaid/CHIP.
 Outside of open enrollment options are limited to short term plans and special enrollment.

 Remember, there is no penalty for not signing up in most states this year.
 However, unless you have access to another coverage type like employer coverage, only plans sold on the health insurance marketplace comply with the ACA’s benefits, rights, and protections.
 Meaning, unless you qualify for another coverage type you have to sign up during open enrollment to get the protections and cost assistance.